Rename Command in Linux (Rename Files)

 , and so on.

-command comes handy.
+This is where the rename command comes handy.
 It renames the given files by replacing the search expression in their name with the specified replacement.

-In this tutorial, we will explain how to use the rename
+In this tutorial, we will explain how to use the rename command to batch rename files.

 Installing rename

-command with different syntax and features.
-We will be using the Perl version of the rename
+There are two versions of the rename command with different syntax and features.
+We will be using the Perl version of the rename command.

 If this version is not installed on your system, use the package manager of your Linux distribution to install it: